aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="b"><sup>24</sup>&nbsp;Now it was on the journey, at the night-camp, that YHVH encountered him and sought to make him die. <sup>25</sup>&nbsp;Tsipporah took a flint and cut off her son's foreskin, she touched it to his legs and said: "Indeed, a bridegroom of blood are you to me!" <sup>26</sup>&nbsp;Thereupon he released him.
-Then she said, "a bridegroom of blood" upon the circumcision-cuttings.</span>
+Then she said, "a bridegroom of blood" upon the circumcision-cuttings.</span>[foot][An interpolation by B.] No reason is given for the Lord's sudden violence against Moses or his son [the text does not specify the target of the attack either].
+The blood of the circumcision protects them from the divine wrath, which is comparable to the blood on the doors which prevent the angel of death from entering in Exodus 12:13.[/foot]
 </div></td></tr>